bcarpio16/bcarpio16/README.md

 </picture>

 <p align="justify">
 I am a technology enthusiast with strong experience in IT infrastructure administration across enterprise and government environments.
+I specialize in ensuring high availability, security, and performance of critical services within Data Centers.

+I coordinate and organize the activities of Open Source environments, leading technical teams and overseeing the operation, maintenance, and continuous improvement of infrastructure platforms.
+I am responsible for supervising and executing both preventive and corrective maintenance of virtual servers and services running on open-source operating systems.

+My expertise includes Linux server administration, MariaDB database management, server hardening, and container-based environments.
+I also have solid experience in automation, DevOps practices, and infrastructure optimization, focusing on reliability, scalability, and operational efficiency.

-I focus on ensuring high availability, security, and performance of critical services in Data Centers.
-I have solid expertise in Linux systems, container orchestration, database management, and DevOps practices.
-I am passionate about open-source as an ethical, transparent, and collaborative approach to building technology solutions, and I continuously seek to improve automation, scalability, and reliability in every environment I manage.
+I am passionate about open-source as an ethical, transparent, and collaborative approach to building modern technological solutions, and I continuously seek to enhance processes, automate operations, and strengthen the security of the environments I manage.
 </p>

 ---